 The safety and well-being of students is our first priority.
 UC Davis has been monitoring situations related to Coronavirus or COVID-19 on campus and around the world, including in countries in which Study Abroad programs are offered with special attention on how local circumstances and responses abroad may impact our ability to effectively operate programs and ensure the safety of students.

 Based on guidance from the University of California system restricting travel, from the Centers for Disease Control and Prevention (CDC)’s recent Global Level 2 Travel Notice, additional guidance from the U.S. State Department, and World Health Organization (WHO), and assessments from campus leadership, workgroups, and subject matter experts, UC Davis has decided to suspend all international and U.S.-based Study Abroad programs through summer (including Spring Seminars Abroad, Spring Quarter Abroad, Summer Abroad, Summer Abroad Internships).
+On June 12, 2020, Fall Quarter Abroad was also suspended.

 This decision was not taken lightly.
 Additional factors for cancellations include: